mcnanna/dwarf-mask/README.md

 The footprint for Pan-STARRS is defined as dec > -25.

 ## Applying the mask and filtering candidates
-filter_candidates.py uses the mask plus additional cuts to filter candidate_list.fits, making some diagnostic plots and writing the results to .txt files.
+filter_candidates.py uses the mask plus additional cuts to filter candidate .fits files located in the "candidates" directory.
+It expects the files to be of the form candidate_list_survey_alg.fits, where survey is one of des or ps1, and alg is one of ugali or simple.
+The code makes some diagnostic plots and writing the results to .txt files.
 In particular, it writes a signal.txt file showing how well known satellites are recovered, and a remains.txt file listing unassociated candidate hotspots.
 If possible, it will also write a remains_both.txt file showing hotspots which were found in both search algorithms.
+It generates a cumulative histogram of the results as a function of significance, showing counts for each level of cuts.